Is this program right for you?

 Q: I’m not in the program.
 Can I still take courses?

-Students accepted in the program are protected from program changes so long as they complete the program within the three-year timeframe.
+Students accepted into the Associate Certificate are protected from program changes so long as they complete the program within the three-year (3) timeframe.
 Undeclared students and those who need to reapply because they did not complete it within their timeframe will need to meet the most current program standards.

 Q: I’ve taken a couple of other emergency management courses through the JIBC.
 Can I get credit for them towards the degree?